Technical Overview

 Alexandria renderer / Living Wiki Built WikiCompiler renders auto-promoted lessons into a scannable wiki with [[wiki-links]], cross-references, and topic grouping.
 Incremental compilation on file change.

 Wiki quality gates Built Configurable promotion thresholds.
 Claims must meet confidence and quality gates before entering the wiki.
-Write-time validation, not post-hoc cleanup.
+Validation happens at write time.

 Wiki curator + scheduler Built Automated curation: scheduled synthesis reports, staleness detection, and maintenance passes.
 The wiki maintains itself.